bmancini55/goodly/README.md

 * __Promise start({ brokerPath, concurrent)__

-  Starts the service and if necessary creates all exchange and queues owned by the service.
+  Starts the service and creates all exchange and queues owned by the service.
+Handlers must be attached prior to starting the service.
 Once start is complete, the service will immeidately begin pulling work from the service queue.

   Parameters:
   * __string brokerPath__ - host of RabbitMQ